I began homesteading almost 5 years ago.

 We didn’t always plan accordingly before we got new animals.

-For instance, our pigs.
-We built our pigs this cute little area thinking how much they’d love it.
+For instance, we built our pigs this cute little area thinking how much they’d love it.

-We didn’t think of how strong pigs are or how destructive they are.
+We didn’t plan and didn’t think of how strong pigs are or how destructive they are.

 I know there are urban homesteaders, but we just aren’t one of them.